renpy/renpy/sphinx/source/config.rst

     shown to the user by :ref:`say <say-statement>` or :ref:`menu
     <menu-statement>` statements will be logged to this file.

+.. var:: config.main_menu_stop_channels = [ "movie", "sound", "voice" ]

+    A list of channels that are stopped when entering or returning to the main menu.

 .. var:: config.mipmap_dissolves = False

     The default value of the mipmap argument to :func:`Dissolve`,